-A unique HER event number will be obtained from the CBCAA prior to the commencement of fieldwork.
-The curating museum will be notified of the details of the project and the event code, which will be used to identify the project archive when depositing at the end of the project.
+A unique HER event number will be obtained from the CBCAA prior to the commencement of fieldwork alongside a project or site code from the curating museum.
+This code will be used to identify the project archive when it is deposited at the curating museum.